 Apply a mesh tape over the seams, and then use a joint compound to cover those seams.
 Allow it to dry and then sand down to create a smooth finish.
 Repeat this procedure until the wall surface is smooth and there are no indications of visible seams.

 Apply two or three coats of primer over the repair to make sure that there are no remnants of the water damage stain that are going to show through.
 Once you are sure that the repair has “taken”, then you can apply paint to the repair as needed.
 In many cases it may require the painting of the entire wall in order to make sure that the repaired area is indeed invisible.

 Obviously, repairing and replacing damaged drywall is a fairly exact science.
 If it seems like it is beyond your abilities as a handyman to undertake, then perhaps you should call in a professional.
-They know how to properly treat situations like this one, making the proper repairs to your home in a manner that does no run the risk of compromising its aesthetic beauty.
+Restoration Local knows how to properly treat situations like this one, making the proper repairs to your home in a manner that does no run the risk of compromising its aesthetic beauty.